-Goal: Develop a system to identify, track, and appropriately respond to emerging issues representing high public interest and/or potential threats to MBNMS resources.
+Goal: Identify, track, and appropriately respond to emerging issues representing high public interest and/or potential threats to MBNMS resources.

-The goals and objectives set forth by the NMSA direct NOAA to take an ecosystem-based approach to managing national marine sanctuaries.
+The goals and objectives set forth by the NMSA direct NOAA ONMS to take an ecosystem-based approach to managing national marine sanctuaries.
 The ecosystems include habitat structure, species assemblages, and ecological processes, as well as the many interactions with humans and their activities.
-MBNMS staff need to develop a system to identify emerging issues that should be addressed to meet the priority goal of resource protection.
+ONMS will be using a system to identify emerging issues to meet the priority goal of resource protection.

-Although a wide range of issues have been included in the existing management plan, other issues are not addressed.
-This plan focuses on developing a framework to identify and address future resource protection issues.
+Although a wide range of issues have been included in the existing management plan, other issues are not yet addressed.
+This plan focuses on the framework for identifying and addressing future resource protection issues.
 The following constitutes a partial list of issues potentially emerging more fully in future years.
 There are undoubtedly many other issues, either partly known or wholly unforeseen, not listed here.
 Examples of recent or potential issues for future consideration include:

 - A. Coastal and offshore energy development

 - B. Commercial/private activities

 - C. Recreational activities

-- D. Military/U.S. Coast Guard/NASA activities

-- E. Research activities
+- D. Research activities

-- F. Coastal development and access
+- E. Coastal development and access

-- G. Water quality
+- F. Water quality

+- G. Aquaculture

-H. Threats from beyond MBNMS boundaries (with potential to affect sanctuary resources)
+- H. Threats from beyond MBNMS boundaries (with potential to affect sanctuary resources)